typetron/typetron.org/docs/models.md

 ## {{ page.title }}

 Models are simple classes that define how the output of your [Controllers](/docs/controllers) should look like.
 To create a model simply create a class that extends the _Model_ class inside _Models_ directory.
-Make sure to add the _
-@Field_ decorator to each filed you want to show to the user:
+Make sure to add the _@Field_ decorator to each field you want to show to the user:

 ```ts
 import { Field, Model } from '@Typetron/Models'